If there is no session listed for the area you wish to be trained in please contact unit.services@unisa.edu.au.

 To register add your details here |

-For more information regarding Result Entry training please please email exams.results@unisa.edu.au.
+For more information regarding Result Entry training please email exams.results@unisa.edu.au.

 SCMS training is being offered via face-to-face training sessions and via online modules.